white-base/white-base.github.io/page/en/tutorial/core.md

 // column.$value == 2
 ```

-#### Refer to
-setter and setFilter play similar roles, but there is a difference. setter is used to set a single value, and setFilter is responsible for setting or processing the values of several HTML elements based on the internal value (original value).
+**Note:** 'setter' and 'setFilter' play similar roles, but there is a difference. 'setter' is used to set a single value, and 'setFilter' is used to set or process the values of several 'HTMLElements' based on the internal value (original value).
 For example, when expressing a unit of currency, if the internal value is 1000, the screen outputs '1000'.
+{: .notice}

 ## Understanding the BindModel Structure